Christine Williamson & David Ehrlich in Muskrat Love, TenFest Vermont. Photo: William Kneen

 The pond reflects us.
 The pine trees sway us.
 The leaves pass lightly along our shadows as they move to the water.
 The turtle sees us.
 Watches us.
 Knows our habits.
 Our schedule.
 Our sad beliefs.
 Knows what is crucial.
 Holly and I.

-Turtle, a brief monologue was published in Unpsychology, issue 4, Climate Minds.
-You can see the entire magazine, including some beautiful art work, at:
+Turtle, a brief monologue, was published in Unpsychology, issue 4, Climate Minds.
+You can see the entire magazine free, including some beautiful art work, at: